 Lev Manovich.
-Exploring Urban Social Media: Selfiecity and On Broadway.
-Forthcoming in Code and the City, edited by Robert Kitchin and Sung-Yueh Perng.
+Exploring Urban Social Media: Selfiecity and On Broadway in Code and the City, edited by Robert Kitchin and Sung-Yueh Perng.
 Routledge, forthcoming February 2016.

 Lev Manovich.
 Data Science and Computational Art History.
 International Journal for Digital Art History, Issue 1, 2015, pp. 12-34.
 Featured article.